-- 8.12.1.1 Through the application of the FMMS, including monitoring and research relevant to identified fleets, the residual effects during construction would be Minor and Not Significant in EIA terms. - 8.12.2 Operation Effects - 8.12.2.1 Through the package of mitigation developed through the FMMS, including monitoring fisheries activity, determination of defined fishing areas (floating only) and commitment to develop research on fisheries and floating wind
+8.12.1.1 Through the application of the FMMS, including monitoring and research relevant to identified fleets, the residual effects during construction would be Minor and Not Significant in EIA terms.

-(floating only), the residual effects during operation would be Minor and Not Significant in EIA terms s.
+8.12.2 Operation Effects

-- 8.12.3 Decommissioning Effects - 8.12.3.1 Through the application of the FMMS, the residual effects during decommissioning would be Minor and Not Significant in EIA terms. - 8.12.4 Cumulative Effects - 8.12.4.1 Through the application of the FMMS, including regional monitoring of fisheries activity, the residual cumulative effects would be Minor and Not Significant in EIA terms.
+- 8.12.2.1 Through the application of the FMMS, the residual effects during operation would be Minor and Not Significant in EIA terms. - 8.12.3 Decommissioning Effects - 8.12.3.1 Through the application of the FMMS, the residual effects during decommissioning would be Minor and Not Significant in EIA terms. - 8.12.4 Cumulative Effects - 8.12.4.1 Through the application of the FMMS, including regional monitoring of fisheries activity, the residual cumulative effects would be Minor and Not Significant in EIA terms.